TropicalShadow/TropicalShadow/README.md

 ### <div align="center">I am TropicalShadow a self taught programmer.
 I expertise lay in Python but I am slowly moving to Java / Kotlin</div>

-- 🔭 I’m currently working on [Aurora RPG](https://github.com/TropicalShadow/AuroraRPG) & [Chartiy Connections](https://github.com/TropicalShadow/CharityConnection/)
+- 🔭 I’m currently working on Cybersecurity Degree

-- 🌱 I’m currently learning Kotlin & Minecraft NMS
+- 🌱 I’m currently learning the meaning of life

 - ❓ Ask me about anything related to (Discord.py) Pycord, Python or Minecraft